panCtrlV/bigDataStat-book/chapter5.md

 ---

 Packages are available in R for parallel / high performance computing.
+The CRAN page of [High-Performance and Parallel Computing with R](https://cran.r-project.org/web/views/HighPerformanceComputing.html) contains such a list of packages.

 - `parallel` package (TODO: fork processes instead of instantiate threads?) provides two interfaces, one like the `multicoare` package and one like the `snow` package.